townsmcp/dockserver/wiki/docs/lxc/lxc.md

 This guide will take you through how to prepare Proxmox to install DockServer on an LXC.

 ##### **Key Points**
 - This guide assumes you already have Proxmox installed and working.
-These instructions arw working on 6.4-6
+These instructions are working on 7.2-4
 - Do not use Debian as the Linux image.
 Networking is shocking and dies after a day or so due to NIC namespace.
 This guide was written for Ubuntu 20.04
 - Apparmour must be disabled and deleted.
 If not, Authelia will fail at the password hashing stage.
 - Your LXC must be a privileged container.
 Unpriviliged containers do not allow GPU passthrough which is needed for Plex transcoding.